IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 not all documentation can be placed inside haddock comments, and in such cases the contributor can update the markdown files in [docs](docs/).

+This repository also contains a [technical report](docs/report) that describes the implementation of the Consensus layer.
+We will not update this report.
+We keep it here as a historical reference, and we will systematically convert the relevant parts of the report into the two types of documentation mentioned above.

 When somebody asks a question about the code, we should try to refer people to the documentation.
 If no relevant entry exists, we should create it and submit a pull request.